Do you have dark roots that are driving you crazy?

 I am going to share with you

-The first tip is fairly straightforward and one that does not require any color.
+The first tip is fairly straightforward and one that does not require any colour.

 Simply spray a dry shampoo directly onto the root area, use your hair dryer to get rid of the white powder look and finally give it a good brush through.

-This will lighten up your root colour slightly and take away the harsh line effect from the two colors.
+This will lighten up your root colour slightly and take away the harsh line effect from the two colours.

 My go-go dry shampoo is the Batiste Dry Shampoo, it comes in all different fragrances, but I love the ‘Clean and Classic’.

-It is great as it is lightweight, it doesn’t leave a lot of residue and the fragrance is lovely.
+It is great as it is lightweight, it doesn’t leave a lot of residues and the fragrance is lovely.

 You can also use these to give the hair some volume and texture.